|Search This Site >>

 - Have you previously taught the art form?
 When?
 How long?
 To whom?

 - What do you hope to achieve by teaching your traditional art?

-- Do you believe the person whom you plan to teach will make a good Apprentice?
+- Why do you believe the person whom you plan to teach will make a good Apprentice?

-- What evidence is there to demonstrate that you possess the knowledge and experience needed to learn this traditional art form. (i.e., already learning, assists the Master Artist, family practiced art form, etc.)
+- What evidence is there to demonstrate you possess the knowledge and experience needed to learn this traditional art form? (i.e., I am already learning, I assist the Master Artist, members of my family practice/have practiced the art form, etc.)